PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

    - Select **Yes** to enable the serial interface.
    - Click **Finish** and restart the RPi.

-1. Open the firmware boot configuration file in the `nano` editor on RaPi:
+1. Open the firmware boot configuration file in the `nano` editor on RPi:

    ```sh
    sudo nano /boot/firmware/config.txt